tomwalder/php-gds/README.md

 - a Project to work on with the "Google Cloud Datastore API" turned ON [Google Developer Console](https://console.developers.google.com/)

 If you want to use the JSON API from remote or non-App Engine environments, you will also need
+- Application default credentials **OR**
-- a "Service account" and **either**
- - **(recommended, simpler)** the JSON service key file, downloadable from the Developer Console
+- a "Service account" and the JSON service key file, downloadable from the Developer Console
- - or a P12 key file for that service account [Service Accounts](https://developers.google.com/accounts/docs/OAuth2#serviceaccount) along with the service account name

 ### Composer, Dependencies ###